Purpose of the course

 "Closed" — You successfully completed this task and collected your dark matter more than three days ago.

-Lessons have two possible statuses: «Unlocked» and «Unavailable».
+Lessons have two possible statuses: "Available" and "Locked".

-The first «unavailable» lesson after the «unlocked» lessons is the one you stopped on.
+The first "locked" lesson after the "available" lessons is the one you stopped on.
 If you click on it, you will be prompted to pay a certain amount of dark matter to unlock it.
 You can get there from the previous lesson, or you can just click on the corresponding card in the list of lessons.